aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

         ./prewarm.sh

     When Mininum vCPUs is set to 0, AWS Batch automatically scales down (terminates) all instances when there are no longer jobs queued.
 It can take up to 10min for new vCPUs to spin up after a scale down event.

 To configure your local Nextflow installation to use AWS Batch for workflow steps (aka jobs, or processes) you'll need to know the following:

 * The "default" AWS Batch Job Queue workflows will be submitted to
 * The S3 path that will be used as your nextflow working directory

 These parameters need to go into a Nextflow config file.
+To create this file:

-To create this file, open a bash terminal and run the following:
+Go to your terminal tab and run the following:

 ```bash
 mkdir -p ~/environment/dedicated